tokfrans03/KafkaExample/README.md

 1. build

-    I had trouble building with maven so I used Intellij instead
+    I had trouble building the project with maven so I instead opened the project in Intellij and built it there instead.
+It can then be ran from maven.

 1. Run class